 Storing data in a JSON column in Postgres can be very handy but a bit more difficult to query than normal tables.
 In particular, querying arrays of objects had me stumped for a while.

-The trick is to use jsonb_array_elements to expand the array into a row for every object.
-Then each object can be queried individually by using the ->> operator extract a key and use it in a where clause.
+to expand the array into a row for every object.
+Then each object can be queried individually by using the ->>

 Conceptually this isn’t much different than a one to many inner join where, because of the join, you can have a row mostly duplicated in the query output after it is joined.